Types of Nails

 - Cement coating offers additional holding strength.

 - Vinyl coating on some nails is also designed to increase holding strength and to make them easier to drive.

 - Nails for nail guns are arranged in strips or coils held together by glue, plastic or paper tape.

 - Available for a variety of types of nails, these strips can be inserted into the nail gun's magazine to allow for rapid driving by the air-powered nailers.

 Consider these tips when using nails:

 - When working with harder woods or nailing into the end of a piece of wood, drilling a pilot hole will reduce the likelihood of the wood splitting when you drive in the nail.

 - Turn the nail upside down and tap on it a few times with the hammer to blunt the point.
 Blunt nails are harder to drive, but they're less likely to split wood.

-- Nails driven through, or against, the grain lock into place while nails driven with the grain will slide out more easily.
+- Nails driven through, or against, the wood grain lock into place.
+Nails driven with the grain will slide out more easily.